anakic/querystorm-docs/New docs/Project system.md

 - **Class files** (.cs or .vb) contain the logic of your application.
 Depending on the language of the project, they will have a `.cs` or `.vb` extension.
 - **The Application file** (`App.cs/App.vb`) file defines a class that is the entry point of the application and serves to initialize services, the data context and components.
 There is a maximum of one `App` file per project.
 - **The data context file** defines the tables, variables and events that will be visible to scripts and components.
 On each save, it generates strongly typed classes for accessing the tables defined inside the context.
 There is a maximum of one data context file per project.
-- **Component files** are ordinary class files which are generated from a template that provides a skeleton component class which users can use as a starting point for creating their own components
+- **Component files** are ordinary class files that are generated from a template that provides a skeleton component class.
-- **Excel function class files** are ordinary class files which are generated from a template that provides an example implementation of an Excel function, which users can use as a starting point when writing their own Excel functions.
+- **Excel function class files** are ordinary class files that are generated from a template that provides an example implementation of a custom Excel function.
-- **Script files** contain SQL and C# scripts (note: VB.NET is not supported for scripting) that process Excel data or fetch data from databases, REST services etc...
+- **Script files** contain SQL and C# scripts (VB.NET is not supported for scripting) that process Excel data or fetch data from databases or REST services, or simply run arbitrary code.
 SQL scripts support a preprocessor syntax that allows defining functions and commands via SQL.
-Saving a SQL script generates supporting classes that define functions/commands and offer strongly typed access to results.
+Saving a SQL script generates supporting classes that define functions and commands and strongly typed classes for results.
-- The **module.config** file contains the configuration settings for the project, including a list of library and NuGet refernces, selected language (CSharp/VisualBasic), connection strings and project metadata (name, version, etc...).
+- The **module.config** file contains the configuration settings for the project, including a list of library and NuGet refernces, language selection (CSharp/VisualBasic), connection strings and project metadata (name, version, etc...).

 ## Project folders